WindyBanana/launcify/.ai/MANDATORY_READ_FIRST.md

 This lets you switch between Cursor, Claude Code, Windsurf, etc. seamlessly.

 **Should we remove unused ones?**
 Not recommended - you might want to use a different editor later.
-But I can run `npm run cleanup-unused` if you insist."
+But I can run `pnpm run cleanup-unused` if you insist."

 See: `.ai/config-management/explaining-configs.md` for full explanation.